 How can I create my own QR codes to share?

 Creating and sharing your own codes is a helpful and easy way to give information directly to whoever sees the code.

 Find a QR code generator to embed your information.
 Just like scanners, there are a variety of QR generators available on the web.
 Please note that while many apps feature code generators as well as a scanner, these codes may only be readable only by others who have that specific app, which can be too limiting for use.
 Some quick, universal code generators include: Zxing, Delivr, QRstuff, and Maestro.
 Bit.ly and Google's URL shortening services can also generate a QR code along with the shortened URL for a webpage.

 - If you want to customize your QR code with colors and graphics, make your QR code using Unitag.
 If you prefer to customize your code manually, make a plain black/white code, then edit it in photoshop.

 - Enter in the content to be embedded in the code.
 After you enter the content you want to share, click on your generator’s submit button to create the code.

 - Save the code and share it.
 Save your code as an image file for use on print materials or online.

 - [Optional] Use your Photoshop skills to customize your QR code's color and appearance.
 See How-To Geek's article "How to Customize and Decorate Your QR Codes with Pictures".
 The code to the right was made on Unitag, and should take you to the IT Training webpage on your smartphone.

 Need assistance using or creating QR codes?
-Contact Megan, the IT Training Coordinator at email@example.com.
+Contact Training at email@example.com